shucoll/locality-manager--CPP-graphTheory/readme.txt

 The program can also be launched directly using the "main" executable file but the former method is suggested as that way the user can also check the code for the program.

 On launching the program the user is guided into the first menu (--- Main Menu ---).
-The menus in the program are self explanatory and are easy to understand and work with.
+The menus in the program are self explanatory, and are easy to understand and work with.